PLC-Based Energy Management Systems for the Modern Manufacturing Facility

 Enpowered Solutions, LLC

 With over 25 years of experience in energy efficiency, renewable energy, engineering and control systems, Eric Spink has an in-depth expertise in project development and design, and project and services management.
-He has over thirteen years of executive management experience as Sr. Vice President of Enpowered Solutions, Vice President a large energy services company, President of a renewable energy and control system integration company, and Vice President and Chief Operating Officer for a general engineering contractor.
+He has over fifteen years of executive management experience as Sr Vice President of Enpowered Solutions, Vice President of a large energy services company, President of a renewable energy and control system integration company, and Vice President and Chief Operating Officer for a general engineering contractor.

-He has been responsible for running an enterprise energy management’s services group that consisted of a team of professional engineers, energy engineers, and energy analysts responsible for meeting or exceeding customers’ long-term sustainability and energy reduction goals and ensuring customer satisfaction.
-He has extensive experience in photovoltaic system design and installation, and control system design, programming, and integration.
-He has broad expertise in big data analytics and possesses a solid awareness and comprehension of its correlation with strategic business interests and everyday operations.
+He is currently responsible for Enpowered Solutions’ Industrial Energy Efficiency group that specializes in Industrial Automation and has been responsible for running an enterprise energy management’s services group that consisted of a team of professional engineers, energy engineers, and energy analysts responsible for meeting or exceeding customers’ long-term sustainability and energy reduction goals and ensuring customer satisfaction.
+He has extensive experience in industrial energy efficiency implementation, and industrial control system design, programming, and integration.
+He has broad expertise in big data analytics and possesses a solid awareness and comprehension of its correlation with strategic business interests and everyday operations and efficiencies.